-The eight Owner's Suites (614 square feet, balcony 209 square feet) each have a private sitting area separate from the bedroom.
-The one Royal Suite (1,406 square feet, balcony 377 square feet) also features a whirlpool marble tub and shower, entertainment center, king-sized bed, baby grand piano and private hot tub on the balcony.
+The eight Owner's Suites (614 square feet, balcony 209 square feet) each have a private sitting area separate from the bedroom, as well as his and her sinks in the bathroom.
+The one Royal Suite (1,406 square feet, balcony 377 square feet) features a living room, his and her sinks, marble whirlpool tub and separate shower, entertainment center, king-sized bed, baby grand piano and private hot tub on the balcony.

-Four Royal Family Suites (610 square feet, balcony 234 square feet) accommodate up to eight people and feature a living area with a double sofa bed; two bedrooms, each with two twin beds that convert to queens (one also features third and fourth bunks); a verandah with teak furniture and two bathrooms with showers (one with tub).
+Four Royal Family Suites (610 square feet, balcony 234 square feet) accommodate up to eight people and feature a living area with a double sofa bed; two bedrooms, each with two twin beds that convert to queens (one also features third and fourth bunks); a balcony with teak furniture and two bathrooms with showers (one with tub).

 The Presidential Family Suite (1,209 square feet, balcony 805 square feet) is the granddaddy of family-friendly accommodations onboard.
-The suite can accommodate up to 14 people and consists of two master bedrooms with private baths and two additional bedrooms, each with two Pullman beds and two twin beds that convert to queens.
+The suite can accommodate up to 14 people and consists of two master bedrooms with full baths and two additional bedrooms, each with two Pullman beds and two twin beds that convert to queens.
 It also has a sofa bed.
 There are two additional "standard" shower-only bathrooms.
 The huge private balcony is outfitted with a hot tub, teak dining set (table and chairs) and padded teak loungers.

 One last "special" stateroom is 6305, a promenade-facing cabin with an obstructed view.
 The window is blocked by the, ahem, behinds of two cows that stand atop the Ben & Jerry's ice cream parlor directly below.
-The good news, though, is that cruisers who find a pair of derrieres pressed up against their window receive complimentary scoops from Ben & Jerry's every day of their cruise!
+The good news, though, is that cruisers who find a pair of derrieres pressed up against their window receive complimentary scoops from Ben & Jerry's every day of their cruise.